RTXteam/RTX-KG2/README.md

 ## Setup your computing environment

 The computing environment where you will be running the KG2 build should be running Ubuntu 18.04.
-Your build environment should have the following minimum
+Your build environment should have the following *minimum*
 specifications:

-- 488 GiB of system RAM
+- 488 GiB of system memory
 - 1,023 GiB of disk space in the root file system
-- high-speed networking
+- high-speed networking (20 Gb/s networking) and storage
 - ideally, AWS zone `us-west-2` since that is where the RTX KG2 S3 buckets are located

 ## We assume there is no MySQL cruft